Peterborough community pub faces uncertain future following failed sale

 The Ploughman at the Werrington Centre faces an uncertain future after leaseholder Andy Simmonds announced his intentions to walk away in the summer.

-Andy has run the award-winning pub for the last 15 years but has now said that he will walk away in after the pub’s charity Beer Fest in the middle of July at the latest due to a dispute with the pub’s owners Melbourne Holdings.
+Andy has run the award-winning pub for the last 15 years but has now said that he will walk away after the pub’s charity Beer Fest in the middle of July, at the latest, due to a dispute with the pub’s owners, Melbourne Holdings.

 Andy has said this has left him in a situation of either paying the money or leaving.
 Currently, the process is in arbitration but Andy had stated his desire to step away, unless a settlement can be found.